elementor/elementor-developers-docs/src/hooks/forms.md

 # Elementor Forms

 ::: danger
-This page will be deleted once all content will move [Elementor Hooks](./../hooks/).
+This page will be deleted once all the content will be moved to individual pages inside [Elementor Hooks](./).
 :::

 <Badge type="tip" vertical="top" text="Elementor Pro" /> <Badge type="warning" vertical="top" text="Advanced" />